 - Where people cannot be 2 metres apart, do everything practical to manage the transmission risk.

-Each business will need to translate Government's guidance and the Confederation's document into specific actions it needs to take.
+Recordings of webinars covering the eight types of workplace settings are also available.
+Each business will need to translate Government's formal guidance, plus the Confederation's document and guidance from others into specific actions it needs to take.
 These guides should not be used on their own, but as a starting point to consider what you can do.
 It should also be noted that these guidance documents do not supersede any legal obligations relating to health and safety, employment or equalities.
 The government is clear that workers should not be forced into an unsafe workplace.
 When considering how to apply this guidance, members are advised to take into account agency workers, contractors and other people, as well as employees.

 The plans businesses put in place will likely mean that the workplace is organised differently from how it was before lockdown.
 We will all have to accept there will be a new normal and it will not be possible to operate a business in the same way as before the pandemic.